Connor Joe Preview, Player Props: Pirates vs. Cardinals

-The Pittsburgh Pirates and Connor Joe, who went 0-for-2 last time out, take on Drew Rom and the St. Louis Cardinals at PNC Park, Monday at 7:05 PM ET.
+On Tuesday, Connor Joe (.515 slugging percentage in past 10 games, including one home run) and the Pittsburgh Pirates play the St. Louis Cardinals, whose starting pitcher will be Adam Wainwright.
+First pitch is at 7:05 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Twins.
+In his most recent appearance, he collected three extra-base hits (3-for-4 with three doubles and an RBI) against the Cardinals.

 Connor Joe Game Info & Props vs. the Cardinals